ploomber/ploomber/doc/user-guide/jupyter.rst

-Before executing scripts or notebooks, Ploomber injects a new cell that replaces the ``upstream`` variable at the top of the notebook (which only contains dependency names) with a dictionary that maps these names to their corresponding output files so you can use them as inputs in the current task.
+Before executing scripts or notebooks, Ploomber injects a new cell that replaces the ``upstream`` variable at the top of the notebook (which only contains dependency names) with a dictionary that maps these names to their corresponding output files to use as inputs in the current task.

 For example if a Python script (``task.py``) declares the following dependency: